 - A. Use Regulations.
-District Use Regulations are provided in the following Schedule of Uses. - (1) Limitations - (a) No land and no structure in a specific zoning district shall be used for any use which is not specifically listed on the Schedule of Uses for that specific district, and only in accord with all other requirements of this chapter.
-In other words, any use not allowed as a principal permitted use, accessory use, conditional use, or special exception, or allowed by the Zoning Hearing Board in accord with §218-16B within a specific zoning district, shall be deemed to be prohibited within that zoning district. - (b) If a use which could be included in a more general use is listed as a separate use in any District Schedule of Uses, such use shall be permitted only in the district where it is specifically listed. - (c) Larger lot sizes, greater setbacks, buffers, and other more restrictive standards may be required by other provisions of this chapter. - (2) Principal Permitted Uses and Accessory Uses.
+District Use Regulations are provided in the following Schedule of Uses. - (1) Limitations - (a) No land and no structure in a particular zoning district shall be used for any use which is not specifically listed on the Schedule of Uses for that particular district, and only in accord with all other requirements of this chapter.
+In other words, any use not allowed as a principal permitted use, accessory use, conditional use or special exception, or allowed by the Zoning Hearing Board in accord with §500-16B within a particular zoning district, shall be deemed to be prohibited within that zoning district. - (b) If a use which could be included in a more general use is listed as a separate use in any District Schedule of Uses, such use shall be permitted only in the district where it is specifically listed. - (c) Larger lot sizes, greater setbacks, buffers, and other more restrictive standards may be required by other provisions of this chapter. - (2) Principal Permitted Uses and Accessory Uses.
 Permits for principal permitted uses and accessory uses shall be issued by the Zoning Officer provided such uses comply with the standards in this chapter. - (3) Conditional Uses and Special Exceptions.
 Conditional uses and special exceptions are permitted uses which require individual consideration because of their special characteristics and are referred to the Planning Commission for review and preparation of a recommendation to the Borough Council and Zoning Hearing Board, respectively.
 Following a public hearing and based on its determination that the proposed use meets the standards of this chapter, the Borough Council for conditional uses and the Zoning Hearing Board for special exceptions shall approve the issuance of a zoning permit by the Zoning Officer. - B. Uses Not Specified in Schedule of Uses.
-This §218-16B, by conditional use, refers to the Borough Council a proposed use which is not specifically listed in the schedule of uses of any of the various zoning districts established under this chapter.
-The intent is to address a use which was not anticipated at the time the chapter was adopted and is not allowed anywhere in the Borough.
-If a proposed use is listed in the schedule of uses for another district, this §218-16B shall not be applied to allow the use in a district where it is not listed. - (1) Jurisdiction.
-Whenever an application is made to the Zoning Officer for such a use, the application shall be submitted to the Borough Council which shall have the authority to permit the use or deny the use as a conditional use. - (2) Findings.
-The burden of proof shall be upon the applicant and the use may be permitted only if the Borough Council makes all the following findings:
+This §500-16B, by special exception, refers to the Zoning Hearing Board a proposed use which is not specifically listed in the schedule of uses of any of the various zoning districts established under this chapter.
+The intent is to address a use which was not anticipated at the time this chapter was adopted and is not allowed anywhere in the Borough.
+If a proposed use is listed in the schedule of uses for another district, this §500-16B shall not be applied to allow the use in a district where it is not listed. - (1) Jurisdiction.
+Whenever an application is made to the Zoning Officer for such a use, the application shall be submitted to the Zoning Hearing Board which shall have the authority to permit the use or deny the use as a special exception. - (2) Findings.
+The use may be permitted only if the Zoning Hearing Board makes all of the following findings and, the burden of proof shall be upon the applicant: